dr563105/mlops-project-grocery-sales/README.md

 The variable `date1` can be a date between 2017-08-16 and 2017-08-31.
 Please follow the exact data format to avoid errors.

+# Terraform - Infrastructure as Code

+To manage the data pipeline with Terraform, kindly refer to [this repo](https://github.com/dr563105/CI-CD-Terraform-Github-actions).

 ## Acknowledgements